 Edison Investment Research Limited

-All reports published by Edison are available to download free of charge from its website
+All reports published by Edison are free-to-access and available on the website.

 About Edison: Edison is an investment research and advisory company, with offices in North America, Europe, the Middle East and AsiaPac.
 The heart of Edison is our world-renowned equity research platform and deep multi-sector expertise.
 At Edison Investment Research, our research is widely read by international investors, advisers and stakeholders.
 Edison Advisors leverages our core research platform to provide differentiated services including investor relations and strategic consulting.